edsu/diary/README.md

 ---

+## 4/5/2023

+Today, I found myself pondering by the trees near the *stumpage*, a term I learned from my newfound *Semitic* friend, *Zipporah*.
+She has such a fascinating background and has certainly *ameliorated* my *conversable* skills.
+I was *rhapsodizing* about my desire, or should I say *désîr*, to create a more fulfilling life and escape the *smotherin*g feeling of being *unproductive*.
+As *assumed*, *Zipporah*, in her infinite wisdom, shared the story of her *fatherless* upbringing and how she, too, once felt directionless.
+Her journey to *purify* her spirit and find her own path led her to a remarkable woman named *Dufour*, who taught her how to harness her inner strength, all the while *choppin*' lug, a *luggy* task that cultivated discipline and determination.
+This exchange made me realize the impact of *Americanization* and how, in purchasing aspects of each other's culture, we mend the abstract *ruit* within our own lives.
+It was a conversation I won't soon forget.

 ## 4/4/2023

 *Anticipatory* of my upcoming vacation to the land of *Bethjesimoth*, I found myself poring over the works of *Philomy* *Aryandes* in preparation for the journey.
 The *headmistress* had given me permission to delve into this newfound passion of mine, as long as I kept up with my *needlepoint*.
 It had been some time since I'd visited *Schloss* *Doin*, with its hidden passageways and striking display of *Wein* *Matt* *tungting* all around.
 Though the experiences of my last visit - including my misadventures with the notorious *Taliban* sympathizers inhabiting the surrounding *Costa* and that unfortunate incident with the *needlepoint* contraption - still haunted me *palpitatingly*, I felt compelled to return. *Wotton* *Dairti*, the charming proprietor of the only hotel in town, had written to me, imploring my return and mentioning the upcoming *Backets* Festival.
 Surely, my excitement must have been evident, as I determinedly practiced my *needlepoint* by lamplight, contriving to finish in time to present it to *Wotton* as a token of my gratitude.